Maya and the Three: Development

 In November 2018, it was reported that Netflix is developing an animated television miniseries about a Mesoamerican warrior.
 The series has Jorge Gutiérrez as the director, creator and executive producer, while Tim Yoon is a producer, Silvia Olivas and Jeff Ranjo are co-executive producers.
 Gutiérrez, Olivas, Doug Langdale and Candie Kelty Langdale are writers, and Ranjo is the head of story for the series.
 The series was described by Gutiérrez, in October 2018, as equivalent to a Mexican version of The Lord of the Rings, "but hilarious."

 On September 15, 2021, Gutiérrez described an exclusive clip from the series, saying the scene was inspired by Street Fighter 2, Crouching Tiger, Hidden Dragon, Kill Bill, Ninja Scroll and a "chola fight" he saw in Tijuana, Mexico.
-He told Skwigly said that the series is "deeply inspired by the glorious Mesoamerican art" and Museo Nacional de Antropologia exhibits.
+Gutiérrez told Skwigly that the series is "deeply inspired by the glorious Mesoamerican art" and Museo Nacional de Antropologia exhibits.
 He noted that the show's protagonist, Maya, is inspired by his mother, wife, and sister, and hinted that it would have similarities to his previous works, El Tigre and The Book of Life.

 The series closed the Guadalajara Film Festival, on October 9, 2021, with the airing of two of the show's episodes at a special event.

 The series was created using the open source Blender 3D animation software.